GerardWassink/gawspool/README.md

 - have device 1403 spool to the prtspool utility that creates pdf files in the classa directory
 - (see [this link on how to do that](http://nerd.gerardwassink.nl/s370/printing-to-pdf/) )

-Point your web-browser to one of the following .php files:
+Point some link in your web-browser to one of the following .php files:
 * gawspool.php
 * gawspcla.php